analysis-tools-dev/static-analysis/README.md

 ## Java

 * [checkstyle](https://github.com/checkstyle/checkstyle) [OSS] - checking Java source code for adherence to a Code Standard or set of validation rules (best practices)
+* [Error-prone](https://github.com/google/error-prone) [OSS] - Catch common Java mistakes as compile-time errors·
+* [fb-contrib](https://github.com/mebigfatguy/fb-contrib) [OSS] - A plugin for FindBugs with additional bug detectors
+* [Findbugs](https://github.com/findbugsproject/findbugs) [OSS] - FindBugs is a program to find bugs in Java programs.
+It looks for patterns are likely to be errors.
 * [PMD](https://pmd.github.io/) [OSS] - A Java source code analyzer

 ## JavaScript

+* [aether](https://github.com/codecombat/aether) [OSS] - Lint, analyze, normalize, transform, sandbox, run, step through, and visualize user JavaScript, in node or the browser.
+* [ClosureLinter](https://github.com/google/closure-linter) [OSS] - ensures that all of your project's JavaScript code follows the guidelines in the Google JavaScript Style Guide.
+It can also automatically fix many common errors
 * [complexity-report](https://github.com/jared-stilwell/complexity-report) [OSS] - Software complexity analysis for JavaScript projects
 * [escomplex](https://github.com/jared-stilwell/escomplex) [OSS] - Software complexity analysis of JavaScript-family abstract syntax trees.
 * [eslint](https://github.com/eslint/eslint) [OSS] - A fully pluggable tool for identifying and reporting on patterns in JavaScript